malikrajbir/Simple-Traffic-Simulator/README.md

   Running : `./opengl <config_file>`

   Also, during the simulation the `up` and `down` keys can be used to adjust simulation speed.

+### Interactive Animation Module

+We have also designed a model where the configuration file provides information only till vehicle categories.
+The time commands are provided manually by the user inputting from the keyboard.
+This gives more power to the user to test the simulation and *enjoy!*